 On the hunt for the best yoga block to help you take your practice up a notch?
-Read on.
-Yoga blocks are a great way to get your body used to new movements and work your way towards mastering new poses.
-If you're struggling to perfect a pose, need a little extra support while you get into position, or want to push your stretches even deeper, a yoga block is a very handy prop to have.
+You've come to the right place.
+Yoga blocks are far more useful than they might appear, and can be used in a variety of ways to support and advance your practice.
+If you're struggling to perfect a pose, need a little extra support while you get into position, or want to push your stretches even deeper, a yoga block is your best friend.

-While all you really need for yoga is a mat (check out our guide to the best yoga mats to kit yourself out), added extras such as a yoga block or strap are inexpensive and can make a big difference to your rate of progress.
+While all you really need for yoga is a mat (check out our guide to the best yoga mats to kit yourself out) and perhaps a pair of the best yoga pants to let you stretch freely, added extras such as a yoga block or strap are inexpensive and can make a big difference to your rate of progress.

 Similarly, you might place one under your sit bones if you need to elevate yourself in a seated posture.
 If you're more flexible, you might to prop one foot on a block to deepen a split, or place one flat against your feet for a further reach in a seated forward bend.
 Your yoga teacher will instruct you when and how to use these correctly as part of your practice, but they are much more useful than they might first appear.

 What is the difference between a yoga block and a yoga brick?

 A yoga brick is shaped roughly like a house brick, while a yoga block is wider and flatter.
 However, you'll often find the term 'yoga block' as an umbrella term, referring to any support of this kind.
 Flatter blocks are typically used to sit on, for extra height or to provide stability in seated poses, while deeper bricks have a wider variety of uses.
 All yoga bricks are roughly the same size – the rectangular cuboid shape means you can flip your block onto different sides for different heights of support.